Peanut Butter Spider Cookies

 Why this recipe works

 This recipe is an adaptation of my popular peanut butter blossoms, which guarantees soft, chewy cookies.
 You can make the dough or cookies ahead of time and freeze them for later.
-This is also a kid-friendly recipe!
+This is also a kid-friendly recipe, just like my easy halloween sprinkle cookies.

 - Peanut butter: Creamy, no-stir peanut butter is best to keep cookies from spreading.
 I prefer Skippy all natural.